Verifiable Credentials and Verifiable Presentations: issuing, signing and verification

 Adding a Verifiable Credential can be achieved using the addCredential

 method.
-It accepts a single argument credential
+It accepts a single argument credential that needs to be an object

 (a valid, signed Verifiable Credential):